-Kim Abels, director of visitor experience, gets to spend her professional life recruiting and providing event coordination for the state, regional and national association market.
-Before she joined the Discover Ames team in 2017, Kim spent 15 years as sports director for the Iowa Sports Foundation.
+Kim Abels is a sales and event planner for Conference Planning & Management.
+Before she joined CPM, she was director of visitor experience for Discover Ames, and prior to that was sports director for the Iowa Sports Foundation.
 She is a member of Meeting Planners International (MPI Heartland Chapter) and the Iowa Society of Association Executives (ISAE).

 In her free time Kim spends time with her husband, Brian, and children Madison and Mason.
 She enjoys camping, golfing, bowling, Clone Cones at Hilton and she is actively involved with her kids’ school events.
 She is an advocate for organ and tissue donation and is a past member of the Story County Go Red For Women program.